NordicHPC/sonar/doc/NEW-FORMAT.md

 resident_memory must be back-computed.

 NOTE: The fields cpu_time, cpu_avg, and cpu_util are different views on the same quantities and are used variously by Jobanalyzer and the slurm-monitor dashboard.
-The Jobanalyzer back-end computes its own cpu_util from a time series of cpu_time values and using the cpu_avg as the first value in the computed series.
-The slurm-monitor dashboard in contrast uses cpu_util directly, but as it will require some time to perform the sampling it slows down the monitoring process (a little) and makes it more expensive (a little), and the result is less accurate (it's a sample, not an averaging over the entire interval).
-Possibly having either cpu_avg and cpu_time together or cpu_util on its own would be sufficient.
+See Data stream semantics, above.

 #### **`resident_memory`** uint64